xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges23.md

 ### AQL queries throw less exceptions

-ArangoDB 2.3 contains a completely rewritten AQL query optimizer and execution engine.
-This means that AQL queries will be executed with a different engine than in ArangoDB 2.2 and earlier.
+AvocadoDB 2.3 contains a completely rewritten AQL query optimizer and execution engine.
+This means that AQL queries will be executed with a different engine than in AvocadoDB 2.2 and earlier.
 Parts of AQL queries might be executed in different order than before because the AQL optimizer has more freedom to move things around in a query.

-In previous versions of ArangoDB, AQL queries aborted with an exception in many situations and threw a runtime exception.
+In previous versions of AvocadoDB, AQL queries aborted with an exception in many situations and threw a runtime exception.
 Exceptions were thrown when trying to find a value using the `IN` operator in a non-array element, when trying to use non-boolean values with the logical operands `&&` or `||` or `!`, when using non-numeric values in arithmetic operations, when passing wrong parameters into functions etc.

-In ArangoDB 2.3 this has been changed in many cases to make AQL more user-friendly and to allow the optimization to perform much more query optimizations.
+In AvocadoDB 2.3 this has been changed in many cases to make AQL more user-friendly and to allow the optimization to perform much more query optimizations.

 Here is a summary of changes:
-- when a non-array value is used on the right-hand side of the `IN` operator, the result will be `false` in ArangoDB 2.3, and no exception will be thrown.
+- when a non-array value is used on the right-hand side of the `IN` operator, the result will be `false` in AvocadoDB 2.3, and no exception will be thrown.
-- the boolean operators `&&` and `||` do not throw in ArangoDB 2.3 if any of the operands is not a boolean value.
+- the boolean operators `&&` and `||` do not throw in AvocadoDB 2.3 if any of the operands is not a boolean value.
 Instead, they will perform an implicit cast of the values to booleans.
 Their result will be as follows:
   - `lhs && rhs` will return `lhs` if it is `false` or would be `false` when converted